 Anyway, I loved the vampire/werewolf content in Skyrim (what little there was before the DLC), so when Dawnguard came out I got it immediately.
 The first thing I did with my altmer was I had her become a vampire, then run off to start the Dawnguard quests.

 Needless to say, I was extremely disappointed that the DLC forced me to join the vampire hunters first, even though I was a vampire.
 I think a lot of players were bothered by this because it makes no sense for a vampire who hates the Vigilant of Stendarr to join vampire hunters.

 I reasoned it away by saying that my character was planning on destroying them from the inside, but the fact that I had to pull some headcanon out of my ass shows how bad the writing was.
 Bethesda knew the writing was bad too.

-The first time you walk into the Dawnguard fortress, if you're a vampire, Isran will crack a joke about it.
+If you're a vampire, Isran will crack a joke about it the first time you walk into the Dawnguard fortress.
 He will complain that the fortress is so vulnerable that a vampire could just walk in.

 At least Bethesda has a sense of humor about their mess, mess though it is.

 Later, when the Dragonborn lets Serana out of her prison, they will agree to escort her, a vampire, home to an entire nest of vampires—even if they are a vampire hunter!

 A lot of people, myself included, made up the headcanon that Serana put the Dragonborn under the in-game power Vampire Seduction and made her a thrall.
 She would also have to make insane, fanatical Isran a thrall to stop him from killing her on-sight when she later approaches the Dawnguard in her vampire princess armor—because nothing else makes sense.